AnthonyByansi/Recess_Project_Template/README.md

 - [License](#license)

 ## Introduction
 Welcome to the Recess Project Template!
-This repository serves as a structured template for students working on their recess projects in groups of five.
+This repository serves as a structured template for working on your `recess projects` in `groups of five`.
 It provides guidelines and a well-organized file structure to help you efficiently collaborate, manage your individual work, and deliver successful group projects.

 ![Collaboration](./resources/images/collaboration.jpg)